 The image was not entirely lost.
 The Observer in the United Kingdom and Libération in France both published it after the American media refused.
 Many months later, the photo also appeared in American Photo, where it stoked some controversy, but came too late to have a significant impact.
 All of this surprised the photographer, who had assumed the media would be only too happy to challenge the popular narrative of a clean, uncomplicated war.
 “When you have an image that disproves that myth,” he says today, “then you think it’s going to be widely published.”

-After the U.N.’s January 15, 1991 deadline for Iraq’s withdrawal from Kuwait came and went, Jarecke, now certain he should go, convinced Time magazine to send him to Saudi Arabia.
+After the UN’s January 15, 1991, deadline for Iraq’s withdrawal from Kuwait came and went, Jarecke, now certain he should go, persuaded Time magazine to send him to Saudi Arabia.
 He packed up his cameras and shipped out from Andrews Air Force Base on January 17—the first day of the aerial bombing campaign against Iraq.

 Out in the field with the troops, Jarecke recalls, “anybody could challenge you,” however absurdly and without reason.
 He remembers straying 30 feet away from his PAO and having a soldier bark at him, “What are you doing?”
 Jarecke retorted, “What do you mean what am I doing?”